When a baby gets syphilis from his mother during pregnancy, it’s called congenital syphilis. Congenital means that it’s present at birth.

 Here’s how to protect yourself and your baby from syphilis:

 - If you do have sex, have safe sex.
 Have sex with only one person who doesn’t have other sex partners.
-If you’re not sure if your partner has an STD, use a barrier method of birth control.
+If you’re not sure if your partner has an STI, use a barrier method of birth control.
 Barrier methods include male and female condoms and dental dams.
-A dental dam is a square piece of rubber that can help protect you from STDs during oral sex.
+A dental dam is a square piece of rubber that can help protect you from STIs during oral sex.

 - Go to all your prenatal care checkups, even if you’re feeling fine.
 Many cases of syphilis happen in women who don’t get regular prenatal care.
 At your prenatal care checkups, your provider asks you questions to see if you may be at risk for syphilis and other infections that can affect your pregnancy.
 If you’re at risk for syphilis, your provider gives you a blood test to see if you have the infection.